Message from the Director

 History of the Fellowship

 The Abdominal Organ Transplant Fellowship at the University of Toronto evolved from the Fellowship in Liver Pancreas & Biliary Surgery (“The Liver Fellow”) which was begun by Dr. Bernard Langer at the Toronto General Hospital in 1983.
 In 1989 a 2-year Fellowship in liver transplant became formalized from the former position of “Clinical Associate in Liver Transplantation” at The Toronto Hospital.
-The Fellowship was certified as an “Approved Liver Transplant Training Program” by the American Society of Transplant Surgeons (ASTS) on January 15, 1993 with renewals in 1997 and 2002.
-It was reaccredited for Liver, Pancreas and Kidney Transplantation in 2006 and 2010.
-In 2014 it was additionally accredited for HPB training by the ASTS, and “dual accredited” by the Fellowship Council and AHPBA for HPB training.
+The Fellowship was additionally accredited for HPB training by the ASTS and “dual accredited” by the Fellowship Council and AHPBA for HPB training.
+The previous HPB and Transplant Fellowship Program Directors have been Bernard Langer (1983 – 1995), Paul Greig (1995 – 2014) and Markus Selzner (2014 – 2019).

 The Abdominal Organ Transplant Fellowship offers comprehensive training in liver, pancreas and kidney transplantation and HPB Surgery.
 It accepts two Fellows per year into the 2-year Fellowship.
 The Fellow works predominantly at the Toronto General Hospital and at the Hospital for Sick Children (for pediatric transplants) and the Princess Margaret Cancer Centre (for oncology clinics).

-Since 1983, over 75 fellows have graduated from our Transplant & HPB Fellowships.
+The Toronto Fellowships accept applicants from throughout the world.
+Since 1983, over 85 Fellows have graduated Since 1983, over 85 fellows have graduated from our Transplant & HPB Fellowships.
 In 2012, a Reunion of Former Fellows honouring Dr. Bernard Langer was held to celebrate the Fellowships.

 The University of Toronto, Canada’s largest university, has a long and complex history.
 It was founded as King’s College by royal charter in 1827 and in 1850 became the nondenominational University of Toronto.
 In the 1850s the University of Toronto was reorganized and University College was created as its teaching arm.
 Structural changes encouraged other colleges to federate with the University: Victoria College (Methodist, founded 1841 in Cobourg, Ont) and St Michael’s College (Roman Catholic, founded 1852 in Toronto by the Basilian Order) joined in 1890 and Trinity College (Anglican, founded in 1851) joined in 1904, each of them retaining university status in order to continue granting degrees in theology.
 More information regarding the University of Toronto is available at http://www.utoronto.ca.